COVID-19 & International Students FAQ

-If you applied to become Lawful permanent resident (LPR) status in the United States, consult an immigration attorney regarding international travel, leaving the country is generally not recommended while status is pending.
+If you applied for Lawful Permanent Resident (LPR) status in the United States, consult an immigration attorney regarding international travel.
+Leaving the country is generally not recommended while status is pending.

-I still need to apply for OPT.
+I still need to apply for Optional Practical Training (OPT).
 Can I do this remotely from a different state in the U.S.?
 Can I do it from outside the U.S.?

 Yes, you can leave the U.S. when an OPT application is pending at USCIS, but there has always been an element of uncertainty.
-The basic risk factor is that if you receive correspondence from USCIS in the mail, you would not be there to respond.
-That has always been a factor to consider and in these extraordinary times it remains an important consideration.
-In the best case scenario, if your application process progresses smoothly, your EAD (Employment Authorization Document) is delivered to a valid U.S. address, and someone arranges for your EAD to be sent to you, then you may be able to enter the U.S. with your travel documents with less of a risk.
+The risk factor is receiving correspondence from the USCIS in the mail and not being home and available to receive it and respond in a timely manner.
+It is an important factor to consider.
+In the best-case scenario, if your application process progresses smoothly, your Employment Authorization Document (EAD) is delivered to a valid U.S. address, and someone arranges for your EAD to be sent to you, then you may be able to enter the U.S. with your travel documents with less of a risk.

-Can I apply for CPT (Curricular Practical Training) for my summer internship from outside the U.S.?
+Can I apply for Curricular Practical Training (CPT) for my summer internship from outside the U.S.?

 My employer registered me for the H-1B lottery.
 Can I leave the U.S. now?

 If your employer has already registered you for the H-1B lottery, please consult your employer and their immigration counsel before you make any international travel plans.
-ISSO legally, cannot answer travel related questions regarding your H-1B petition sponsored by your employer.
+The ISSO legally cannot answer travel-related questions regarding an H-1B petition sponsored by your employer.